skogsgren2/skogsgren2.github.io/_posts/2021-07-3-beneath-northern-lights.md

 Where we came from, once.

 And while it is tempting to comment \
-That our bread is moldy; \
+--- That our bread is moldy; \
 That our cheese has transformed \
 Into a feral nest of worms; \
-That our wine turned to vinegar; \
+That our wine turned to vinegar --- \
-But that would only tarnish this tender moment \
+It would only tarnish this tender moment \
 His skeleton is too brittle for the emotional shock, \
 Let alone his soul floating around \
 The nether valley beneath the moon, \